rfb-vibe/telecom-customer-churn/README.md

 **Final Model Metrics**

-* Training F1-Score: 0.93
+* Training F1-Score: 0.98
-* Validation F1-Score: 0.79
+* Validation F1-Score: 0.94
-* F1-Score Delta: 0.14
+* F1-Score Delta: 0.045

-Testing Classification Report
+TTesting Classification Report
               precision    recall  f1-score   support

        False       0.95      0.98      0.97       713
-        True       0.89      0.72      0.79       121
+        True       0.88      0.69      0.78       121

-    accuracy                           0.95       834
+    accuracy                           0.94       834
-   macro avg       0.92      0.85      0.88       834
+   macro avg       0.92      0.84      0.87       834
-weighted avg       0.94      0.95      0.94       834
+weighted avg       0.94      0.94      0.94       834

 ![Confusion Matrix](confusion-matrix.png)

-# Conclusion and Recommendations

-The final tuned XGBoost model achieved an F1-score of 0.79, the highest and closest to 1.0 of all the evaluated models.
-I recommend SyriaTel utilize the final tuned XGBoost model to predict when its customers will soon churn
+# Final Model Evaluation

+With this iterative model of the XGBoost classifier, the F1-score on the training data is 0.98 and the F1-score on the test data is 0.94.
+With a delta of 0.05, this model does not seem to be  overfitting the data.
+Its F1-score is higher (0.94) than the baseline decision stump model (0.81).

+Looking at the confusion matrix, the XGBoost model is correctly predicting 98% of True Negatives and 69% of True Positives.
+Its Type 1 Error (False Positives) are being predicted 31% of the time.
+The True Positive prediction percentage (69%) is marginally lower than the tuned random forest model and its percentage of Type 1 errors (31%) is marginally higher than the tuned random forest model as well.

 Further analysis indicated that the most important features influencing the model are: